rajanand02/rajanand02.github.io/_posts/2014-03-08-Watchout-for-meteor.md

 share: true
 ---

-Few months back I read a blog post ["Why meteor will kill Ruby On Rail"](http://differential.io/blog/meteor-killin-rails){:target="_blank"}  by [Josh Owens](https://plus.google.com/102580086338708965582/posts){:target="_blank"} i was curious after reading the post..It was the time i started working on production level Rails applications..i decided to give a try and created a simple [twitter follow application](http://twitter-login.meteor.com/){:target="_blank"} within few minitues by following [Sacha Greif's](http://www.smashingmagazine.com/2013/06/13/build-app-45-minutes-meteor/){:target="_blank"} tutorial..Meteor is no way near Rails but still it has some killer features like full stack reactivity, latency compensation etc.. which would take at-least a couple of years to bring in rails core..If you are Rails guy meteor might not seem very powerful but for a javaScript dev meteor is a real gift..
+Few months back I read a blog post ["Why meteor will kill Ruby On Rail"](http://differential.io/blog/meteor-killin-rails){:target="_blank"}  by [Josh Owens](https://plus.google.com/102580086338708965582/posts){:target="_blank"} it was disturbing me so much because that was the time i started working on production level Rails applications so i gave it a try and created a simple [twitter follow application](http://twitter-login.meteor.com/){:target="_blank"} within few minitues by following [Sacha Greif's](http://www.smashingmagazine.com/2013/06/13/build-app-45-minutes-meteor/){:target="_blank"} tutorial..That was really cool i should admit that..

+   I clearly know that Meteor is no way near Rails but still it has some killer features like full stack reactivity, latency compensation etc.. which would take at-least a couple of years to bring in rails core..I am not going to compare Meteor with Rails or start evangelizing it..However it is always good to learn various frameworks and use it based on the customer requirements,if you are going to build something big which involves high maintainability, Rails would be the appropriate choice without any doubts but if it is something small or a single page application in which real-time is the main criteria you can definitely go with Meteor..

 ### Meteor
-Meteor is a complete web stack built on top of Node.js for building real time web applications..The major advantage of Meteor is One language(javaScript) everywhere(both server/client)..It sits between app's database and its client and make sure that both are kept in sync...
+Meteor is a complete web stack built on top of Node.js for building real time web applications..It sits between app's database and its client and make sure that both are kept in sync..

 ### Why Meteor....?!

 * Meteor is easy to learn...:D
 * Meteor make it possible to create MVP(Minimum Viable Product) up and running in matter of hours..
-* No need to learn a new language if you have some prior experience with javascript..
+* No need to learn a new language if you have some prior experience with JavaScript..
 * It follow Model View View-Modal pattern(not exactly)..

 ### History of Web applications..

-Before we jump into nuts and bolts of meteor it is important to know how web applications evolved..
+Before we jump into the nuts and bolts of meteor it is important to know how web applications evolved..

 #### Client/Sever model..